 The College at Brockport awards more than $3 million in scholarships each year to incoming and continuing students.

 At Brockport, a scholarship or award is a direct grant given by the College itself.
-It is not related to aid programs, such as TAP, Pell grants, loans, or Work-Study, which are applied for through the Free Application for Federal Student Aid — FAFSA.
+It is not related to financial aid programs, such as TAP, Pell grants, loans, or Work-Study, which are applied for through the Free Application for Federal Student Aid — FAFSA.

 Scholarships are automatically credited to the recipient’s student account.
 However, financial aid received may need to be adjusted due to the receipt of a scholarship or award.
-Financial need is determined by an analysis of the Free Application for Federal Student Aid (FAFSA).

 Extraordinary Academic Scholarship Program